skrapkam/samchang/src/projects/designer-onboarding/index.md

 I led the design of a new onboarding process for designers.
 This new and improved process is helping 99designs find great designers, improving the quality of work on the platform, and saving the company over $230,000 a year.

 <prompt-container>
-<clickable-prompt prompt="What problem were you solving with this project?">What problem did you solve?</clickable-prompt>
+<clickable-prompt prompt="What problem were you solving with this project?" projectContext="Onboarding">What problem did you solve?</clickable-prompt>
-<clickable-prompt prompt="What was your process?">What was your process?
+<clickable-prompt prompt="What was your process?" projectContext="Onboarding">What was your process?
 </clickable-prompt>
-<clickable-prompt prompt="What constraints shaped your work?">What constraints shaped your work?
+<clickable-prompt prompt="What constraints shaped your work?" projectContext="Onboarding">What constraints shaped your work?
 </clickable-prompt>
-<clickable-prompt prompt="What impact did it have?">What impact did it have?
+<clickable-prompt prompt="What impact did it have?" projectContext="Onboarding">What impact did it have?
 </clickable-prompt>
 </prompt-container>